 New Cumberland is a somewhat small borough located in the state of Pennsylvania.
 With a population of 7,295 people and four constituent neighborhoods, New Cumberland is the 183rd largest community in Pennsylvania.

 New Cumberland is a decidedly white-collar borough, with fully 86.76% of the workforce employed in white-collar jobs, well above the national average.
 Overall, New Cumberland is a borough of sales and office workers, professionals, and managers.
 There are especially a lot of people living in New Cumberland who work in office and administrative support (22.40%), sales jobs (10.16%), and management occupations (8.24%).

 Also of interest is that New Cumberland has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in New Cumberland in 2010 was $30,653, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $122,612 for a family of four.
+The per capita income in New Cumberland in 2010 was $30,114, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $120,456 for a family of four.
 However, New Cumberland contains both very wealthy and poor people as well.

 The most common language spoken in New Cumberland is English.
 Other important languages spoken here include Spanish and Urdu.